rmsk2/F256_Mandelbrot/README.md

 You will need the `64tass` macro assembler and a python interpreter in your path in order to build the software.
 I use Ubuntu 22.04 on my development machine and I have not tested this software on any other operating system.
 The `64tass` version available in the Ubuntu repos works for this project.

+**Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition as of March 2023) and the F256 K (as bought in October 2023).
+This repo uses the F256 K addresses as a default.
+You have to change the value of

+- `COPROC_RES` in `fixed_point.asm`
+- `MUL_RES_CO_PROC` in `hires_base.asm`
+- `MUL_RES` in `txtdraw.asm`

+from `$DE10` to `$DE04` when building for a F256 Jr. in factory condition.
+Additionally the file `api.asm`, which defines the kernel interface, has been updated to a newer version.
+When building for an original F256 Jr. you may have to use the version of `api.asm` which was current when your system was released.
+I assume it is possible to update the F256 Jr. to the same state as the F256 K but I have not updated my machine yet.

 ![](/mandelbrot.png?raw=true "Example picture at iteration depth 80")